JiaeK/Outreachy-internship-for-OCaml/README.md

-# 🐫 Documentation for my Outreachy internship for Ocaml 🐫
+# 🐫 Documentation of my Outreachy internship with Ocaml 🐫

 ### 📣 General info
 - Project’s name: Building a monitoring and analytics dashboard for ocaml.org